EDUCATION

 Encyclopedia Entries

-2018 “Shabbat” in Women in World Religions: Faith and Culture Across History, Volume 2, edited by Susan de-Gaia, ABC-CLIO
+2018 “Shabbat” in Encyclopedia of Women in World Religions: Faith and Culture Across History, Volume 2, edited by Susan de-Gaia, ABC-CLIO

 2015 Various articles, Lexham Bible Dictionary, edited by John Barry, Lexham Press: